Skip to content

 That doesn’t look like much, but pointing your feet purposely at someone is considered disrespectful or even insulting in some cases, with feet being the lowest part of the body and in contact with the dirt of the ground.
 Thai people are generally friendly and not confrontational; no one will tell you to remove your feet from that seat in front of you, but you’ll frown upon it big time.

-12. Walk around town without a shirt
+12. Don’t walk around Phuket Town without a shirt

 motorbike

 Unless you live in a coastal town, would you walk without a T-shirt in the streets of your hometown?
 You probably wouldn’t.
 (We know some will say yes, just because).
 The same goes here.
-While it’s OK in Patong and other touristic beaches of Phuket, wear a T-shirt inland or in Phuket town.
+While it’s OK in Patong and other touristic beaches of Phuket, wear a T-shirt inland or in Phuket Town.
 If you ride a bike, it’s even worse; yes, it has this relaxed feeling when you drive topless, but it will be a ‘bloody painful’ feeling if you fall on the road!
 Anyway, even if you have a fantastic body, it’s not a pleasant sight.

-13. Drink Tap Water
+13. Don’t Drink Tap Water

 Can you drink tap water in Phuket?

-4.5/5 - (59 votes)
+4.5/5 - (63 votes)